Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

 Suppliers can also review a specific policy Documentation Checklist for Ankle-Foot/Knee-Ankle-Foot Orthosis on the Noridian website.

-Noridian provides educational offerings by scheduling supplier workshops, training opportunities, and presentations.
+Noridian provides education via supplier workshops, training opportunities, and presentations.

 Information about probe/error validation reviews may be found in CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 3.